What Salary Can a Medical Interpreting Certificate Get You?

 If you speak multiple languages, you may want to put it to good use by pursuing a medical interpreting certificate.
 Today medical interpreting is gaining more and more recognition in the US for its role in bridging language gaps between patients and caregivers in the healthcare industry.
 But having a positive impact on other people’s lives is not the only perk of being a medical interpreter.
 Job security is also a big perk.
-According to the Bureau of Labor Statistics, the number of translation jobs in all industries is projected to increase by 42% from 2010 to 2020.
+According to the Bureau of Labor Statistics, the number of translation jobs in all industries is projected to increase by 42% in the next 12 months..
 The employment of interpreters and translators is also expected to grow 18% from 2016 to 2026.
 The rate is much faster than the 7% average for all occupations overall!
 Read on to find out more about what you can expect to earn after graduating from a medical interpreting program.

 Salaries for a Medical Interpreting Certificate is on the Upswing

 Medical interpreters can either be paid a standard salary or work on an hourly rate like other professionals.
 Their hours can be flexible, depending on if they work full time, part time, per diem or on an on-call basis.
 They can be stationed at the medical facility or work remotely through the phone.

 Per PayScale, as of June 2018, the average pay for a medical interpreter is $19.89 per hour.
 Depending on their area of expertise and languages they specialize in, they could earn up to $30.74 per hour, and $44.41 for per hour for overtime.
 In May 2017, the highest 10% of interpreters and translators earned more than $82,290 annually.
 In March 29, 2018, the median annual medical interpreter salary in the US is $43,261, with a range usually between $38,064-$47,430 (depending on a variety of factors).